closemarketing/formscrm/readme.txt

 Donate link: https://close.marketing/go/donate/
 Requires at least: 5.0
 Tested up to: 6.1.1
-Stable tag: 3.9.2
+Stable tag: 3.10.0
-Version: 3.9.2
+Version: 3.10.0
 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Connects CRM with your Forms plugin and create new Leads/Entries as the forms are filled automatically.
+Connects your CRM, ERP and Email Marketing with your Forms plugin and create new Leads/Entries as the forms are filled automatically.

 == Description ==
 Connects your CRM with the main Form Plugin directly, and send to your CRM when the form is filled automatically.

 With this plugin, you don't have to use third party software to send your Leads/data to your CRM.
 You will have a direct connection between your website and your CRM.
-It's a connector between Web <> CRM.
+It's a connector between Web <> CRM/ERP/Email.

 This plugin will connect different Forms plugins to CRM.
 We support at this time these forms plugins:
 - [GravityForms](https://close.marketing/likes/gravityforms/)